skatromb/skatromb/README.md

 # Python
 Learning Python
-Upload the files i wrote during the learning Python with «Automate the boring stuff with Python» book.
+Here's the files i wrote during the learning Python with «Automate the boring stuff with Python» book.